The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 • Granular control – The cdnVariationSettings lets you precisely configure content handling for each variation within an experiment.
 This granularity ensures that each user receives the intended experience, maintaining the integrity of the A/B test results.

-• Flexibility and scalability – The cdnVariationSettings enables you to adapt your experimentation strategies on the fly without needing worker redeployment.
-This flexibility lets you do rapid iteration and optimization based on real-time insights, ensuring that experiments can scale seamlessly as traffic and complexity grow.
+• Flexibility and scalability – The cdnVariationSettings lets you adapt your experimentation strategies without needing worker redeployment.
+You can do rapid iteration and optimization based on real-time insights, ensuring that experiments can scale seamlessly as traffic and complexity grow.

-• Simplified management – With the cdnVariationSettings, managing edge-based experiments becomes more streamlined.
+• Simplified managementcdnVariationSettings streamlines managing edge-based experiments.
 You can control content handling, caching, and delivery directly through the configuration object, reducing the need for custom coding or complex setups.

 Understand the cdnVariationSettings properties